-We routinely vaccinate against Parvovirus, Distemper, Hepatitis and Canine Cough (both Bordetella and Para-influenza).
-These diseases are serious and can be fatal, so vaccination is vital.
+We routinely vaccinate against Parvovirus, Distemper, Hepatitis, and Canine Cough (Bordetella and Parainfluenza).
+These diseases are serious and can be fatal, so vaccination is vital

 HEART WORM PREVENTION